 Another common side are long thin strips of grated green papaya, green mango, and carrot.
 These will usually come with your Bánh bèo or Bánh căn dishes, which are based on tiny, little pancakes.
 Just pretend like it’s a little soft taco (which they kind of are)—stuff, fold, and eat.
 It’s hard to get it wrong, though it can get a little messy if your chopstick skills need work.
 Mostly you’ll be provided with spoons as well, so there is a fallback option if the chopsticks aren’t working out.

-When saying the Vietnamese words written in this article, it is important to note that Vietnamese is a tonal language.
-There are six different tones or inflexions, and the meaning of the word can change dramatically depending on whether you give it an upward inflexion, like when you’re asking a question, or a downward modulation, like when you are making a statement.
+When saying the Vietnamese words written in this article, note that Vietnamese is a tonal language.
+There are six different tones or inflections.
+Therefore the meaning of the word can change dramatically depending on whether you give it an upward inflection, like when you’re asking a question, or a downward modulation, like when you are making a statement.
 Google Translate’s speech function can help you nail the pronunciation.

 The menu will say “Pho bo” and “Pho ga” (bo is beef, whilst ga is chicken).
 Also, you may see “Pho Chay.”
 This means Buddhist or vegetarian, as the priests don’t eat meat.
 There are, apparently, fish and/or squid Pho versions as well.
 Pretty easy so far?
 Great, let’s move on.